 Volunteer Value Statement

-Volunteers are important to the success of the Huntsville Madison County Public Library and to the delivery of its services to the public.
-The Huntsville Madison County Public Library values the time and the commitment of citizens who volunteer.
+Volunteers are important to the success of the Huntsville-Madison County Public Library (HMCPL) and to the delivery of its services to the public.
+HMCPL values the time and commitment of citizens who volunteer.
 Volunteers, on behalf of the Library and with staff direction, partner with staff to provide support necessary to implement the mission and programs of the library system.
-Volunteers of the Library serve in many capacities.
-However, volunteers will not be placed in positions that could jeopardize the library's ability to operate if a volunteer failed to report to work.
-Volunteers are viewed as a valuable resource and therefore the staff of the Huntsville Madison County Public Library aims to give volunteers meaningful responsibilities, appropriate orientation and training, effective supervision and recognition.
+Volunteers of the Library serve in many capacities; however, volunteers will not be placed in positions that could jeopardize the library's ability to operate if a volunteer failed to report to work.
+Volunteers are viewed as a valuable resource, and therefore the staff of HMCPL aims to give volunteers meaningful responsibilities, appropriate orientation and training, effective supervision and recognition.
 Volunteers are expected to perform their duties to the best of their abilities and to remain dedicated to the mission and vision of the Library.

 Equal Opportunity Policy

-The Huntsville Madison County Public Library maintains a strong equal opportunity policy.
+The Huntsville-Madison County Public Library maintains a strong equal employment opportunity policy.
 Volunteers are recruited, placed, trained, recognized and dismissed on the basis of competence and job performance, without regard to race, creed, color, religion, gender, sexual orientation, age, national origin, marital status, disability or political affiliation.

 - When you arrive to volunteer you need to